TeamHG-Memex/eli5/docs/source/_notebooks/keras-image-classifiers.rst

 .. code:: ipython3

     # we could use model.summary() here, but the model has over 100 layers.
-    # we will only take at the first few and last few layers
+    # we will only look at the first few and last few layers

     head = model.layers[:5]
     tail = model.layers[-8:]